Azure/azure-sdk-for-java/sdk/core/azure-core/README.md

 | `bodyandheaders` | `HttpLogDetailLevel.BODY_AND_HEADERS` |

 All other values, or unsupported values, result in `HttpLogDetailLevel.NONE`, or disabled HTTP request and response logging.
-No matter the configuration set general logging must be enabled.
+Logging [must be enabled](#enabling-logging) to log HTTP requests and responses.
 Logging of HTTP headers requires `verbose` logging to be enabled.
 The following table explains what logging is enabled for each `HttpLogDetailLevel`:

 | `HttpLogDetailLevel` value | Logging enabled                                                         |